adiaholic/gsoc2020/README.md

 As it is apparent from the diagram above, we have successfully plugged in EstablishingWebsocketConnection phase inside Smack's modular architecture.

+The use case for establishing a websocket connection can be found inside [smack-repl]().

 To test Smack's transport against modular architecture, there is now a very simple integration test in place which can be used to transfer a message stanza from user to another.
 The integration test can be found [here](https://github.com/igniterealtime/Smack/commit/fcaeca48ec0eb3848c51ee778ce3626b06c9b7db).

 Apart from these, I am especially happy about my [first ever contribution](https://github.com/xsf/xeps/commit/b5924b77908d6762345f95d2972169cc3f93c785) to an XEP!